Chastity (character): Dynamite Entertainment

 Dynamite Entertainment now owns the Chaos! library and has been publishing titles starring the characters since 2010.
 Chastity appeared in the imprint-launching title Chaos written by Tim Seeley and drawn by Mirka Andolfo.
 She has since starred in her own eponymous 2014 miniseries written by Marc Andreyko and drawn by Dave Acosta.
 Subsequent appearances include the Dynamite crossover event Swords of Sorrow, Alice Cooper vs. Chaos! and a crossover with Tim Seeley's Hack/Slash.
 In 2019 Dynamite launched a new volume of Chastity written by Leah Williams and drawn by Daniel Maine.
-She made an appearance in the Vampirella spinoff comic called Sacred Six.
+She made an appearance in the Vampirella spin-off comic called Sacred Six.

 Fictional character biography

 Original Chaos!
 Comics

 Chastity Marks was an average American teenager to begin with.
-She was born and raised in Toledo, Ohio by an abusive father.
-In 1976 Marks - now seventeen years of age - decides to run away from home.
+She was born and raised in Toledo, Ohio, by an abusive father.
+In 1976 Marks – now seventeen years of age – decides to run away from home.
 Her goal was to travel to London to train with the Royal Shakespeare Company and become an actress.
 She made it to New York City, and arrived in Manhattan on Halloween, broke and hungry.
 In order to make some money for food and further travel, she attempted to get a job as a nightclub dancer, but swiftly found the profession not to her liking.

 Leaving the club, she was witness to an argument between a black private investigator, Jackie Slade, and the club's manager, as Jackie endeavored to retrieve his young niece from the establishment.
 The manager attempted to kill Slade, and Chastity stopped him, though they were still far from safe.
 Slade got Chastity off the premises alive, and gave her all the money he had on him, before going back for his niece again.
 He died shortly afterwards in the ensuing gunfight.

 Finally reaching London, Chastity's dreams of making it as an actress were dashed when she was turned away at the Academy's door.
 Chastity instead got involved in the newly emerging punk rock scene.
 Not too much later she was running a late night errand for a band called the Nobs when she was attacked by an obese vampire called Farley.
 She escaped by stabbing him in the eye with a drumstick, but she didn't get away with her life.

 Chastity awoke from the encounter to find that she was a guest of the Countess, a prominent member of the undead community.
 The Countess explained her new existence to her, and having discovered that she was uniquely undetectable to other vampires, trained her to be an assassin.
 She spent the next few years trying to stop her new peers from killing her mortal boyfriend, Billy Zone, lead man for the Nobs, and winning the grudging respect of the European Council of vampires.